aaronsaray/aaronsaray.com/_posts/2007-07-19-a-better-understanding-of-error-reporting-in-php.markdown

 **What error reporting should I be using?**

 Well, as I said above, I'm assuming that you're not displaying errors on the production box, so we could - theoretically - use the same error reporting on the production box as well as the development box.
-However, if you're handling alot of hits, writing alot of errors to the log file might start to overwhelm - so I would suggest using:
+However, if you're handling a lot of hits, writing a lot of errors to the log file might start to overwhelm - so I would suggest using:

 ```php?start_inline=1
 error_reporting(E_ALL)